 The Damages Caused by Zantac Cancer

 Even those with excellent health insurance coverage and savings to spare can end up financially ruined because of a cancer diagnosis caused by Zantac.
 The financial losses that are caused by an injury are known as economic damages and are the foundation of any personal injury lawsuit.
 One of the most serious economic damages caused by Zantac cancer is medical expenses.
 Treatment for cancer is notoriously expensive and can drain one's savings.
-In addition to initial treatment costs, there are recurring expenses like prescriptions, recurring doctor appointments, and therapies that can cost even more over time.
+In addition to initial treatment costs, there are recurring expenses like prescriptions, doctor appointments, and therapies.

 People suffering from Zantac-caused cancer also may have to deal with lost wages they missed out on because of their illness.
-A person may lose their job altogether and may not be able to work in a career that required years of education and training because of the debilitating effects caused by Zantac cancer.
 Earning potential, in general, can be ruined when someone is rendered unable to work because of Zantac.
-This can be made worse if they are a family breadwinner with many people depending on them.
+This can be worsened if they are a family breadwinner with many people depending on them.